 The G7 is an organization that allows like-minded democracies to work together to tackle many of the world's major problems.
 Putin has not demonstrated that he can be a trusted partner, and President Trump is wrong to say that Russia should be allowed back in the club at this time.
-However, if Russia changes its ways, it should be invited back.
+If Russia does change its ways, it should be invited back.
 Russia is a proud country.
-For better or for worse, it possesses a history of being at the center of global affairs.
+For better or for worse, it has a history of being at the center of global affairs.
 But it can only re-enter the G7 once it demonstrates that it is a responsible and collegiate actor on the international stage.
-Sadly, this is unlikely to occur while Putin is in power.
-The Russian people will continue to suffer, and Russian influence on the international stage will continue to be marginalized.
+This is unlikely to occur while Putin is in power.

--Luke Coffey is Director of the Douglas and Sarah Allison Center for Foreign Policy, of the Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy, at The Heritage Foundation.
-Alexis Mrachek is Research Assistant in the Allison Center.
+Luke Coffey is Director of the Douglas and Sarah Allison Center for Foreign Policy, of the Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy, at The Heritage Foundation.
+Alexis Mrachek is a Research Assistant in the Allison Center.